 Recovering from the loss will take time and support.
 Seeing a counsellor is an effective way to learn to cope with the stressors associated with the loss.

 I am experienced in working with sexual minorities, including those in the LGBTQ+ community, and people practicing non-monogamy and BDSM.
+I also work with people in the sex industry on concerns related to relationships and identity.

 I have seen many clients who have faced judgment for their sexual orientation or sexual practices in mainstream mental health services.
 For this reason, it is important to find non-judgmental professional support.